This month our kids activities are ocean themed. Care to join us, it’s easy!

 Construction paper 12 x 18 makes a great cover for a stack of copy paper.
 Fold the 12 x 18 construction paper in half and place the copy paper inside.
 Staple bindings help this stay in place

-Before we went to check out low tide I did a little bit of research and drew a tidal chart (for him to color later) and asked him some of the animals he thought we might see, and drew those out.
-I brought both with us but we didn’t use either til we got home.
+Before we went to check out low tide I did a little bit of research and drew a tidal chart (see below make a tidal zone chart) and asked him some of the animals he thought we might see.
+We drew those out together and I brought both of our charts with the next time we went to the beach.
 After our low tide beach visit we talked about what we saw and then he colored them and later drew in our Ocean Journal.

 Reading books is always an excellent investment of time.

 It is a powerful way to introduce a subject, reinforce a concept or just spend some quality time with a loved one.
 Check out my Ocean Book List for more amazing titles.

 - apron or old long sleeved shirt